SpeghettCode/Simple-Login/README.md

+# Simple Login/SignUp form

+## Description

-This is a simple login web app created with PHP as a way for me to practice and learn
+This is a simple sign up and login web app created with PHP

+## SQL database dump file

+## Authors

+Connor Boulton